New York energy law: New York Energy Highway

 The New York Energy Highway is a project developed by Governor Andrew Cuomo, and announced in his 2012 state of the state address.
 The purpose of the initiative is "to ensure that New York's energy grid remains the most advanced in the nation and to promote increased business investment in the state".
 A Task force was charged with "its implementation and enlisting the private sector".
 The Task Force is co-chaired by NYPA CEO Gil Quiniones and New York State Department of Environmental Conservation commissioner Joseph Martens.
 In April 2012, the Task Force held a summit at Columbia University to explore the issues involved.
 They also called for more ideas through an administrative request process, which that lasted from April 11 through May 30, 2012.
 According to co-chair Quiniones, writing in the industry paper EnergyBiz, the results were that 400 people attended the Energy Highway Summit, and 85 entities submitted over 100 suggestions and ideas for the Task Force.

 The Energy Highway Blueprint is the Task Force's October 2012 report with 13 proposals, including investment of over $1 billion "new electric transmission capacity [and] new renewable energy projects", the retrofitting of "existing inefficient, high emission plants", the development of "Smart Grid technologies," and conducting "field studies of Atlantic Ocean offshore wind development potential".

 In December of that year, Cuomo announced progress on the plan that included a $726 Million upgrade to the state's transmission network.

 In early 2013, the Public Service Commission solicited comments and accepted a report filed by ConEd and the state Power Authority about the future of the Indian Point Nuclear Power Plant, in particular the permitting process.
 Cuomo has indicated that he is against the continued use of Indian Point.
 The October 2012 Blueprint called for alternatives to Indian Point, which was the only plant named specifically by his administration for closure and replacement.
 However, the Task Force has no administrative authority to close Indian Point.
 Furthermore, the Task Force's Blueprint is not directly linked to Cuomo's opposition to renewal of that plant's permit by the Nuclear Regulatory Commission.
 Nonetheless, in a December 2012 press release about the transmission upgrade funding, Cuomo noted in dictum that:

 The Task Force identified two coal-operated energy plants' reliability issues, and are working with the Public Service Commission and two utilities, National Grid and NYSEG, on the matter.
 They also have worked on the "key items" of "easing transmission congestion [and] expanding natural gas delivery".

-On April 23, 2013, Albany Law School will host a seminar at the New York State Capitol on the future of the State Energy Highway.
+On April 23, 2013, Albany Law School hosted a seminar at the New York State Capitol on the future of the State Energy Highway.